Halesworth: History

 In 1862 the only murder of modern times was recorded.
 Ebenezer Tye (died 25 November 1862, aged 24) was a policeman who was trying to stop a burglary in Chediston Street.
 However he was beaten to death and is now buried in Halesworth Cemetery.
 The murderer, John Ducker, was caught and was the last person to be publicly hanged in Suffolk.

 The archives of the Diocese of Norwich record the murder of a chantry priest in Halesworth in medieval times.

-In 1862 the Rifle Hall was presented to the town by the family of a late captain of the rifle corps, Andrew Johnston.
-It is so called because it was used as a drill hall by the rifle corps.
-The hall was originally built in 1792 as a theatre and was used from 1812 to 1844 by the theatre manager David Fisher.
-He owned an itinerant theatre group which travelled a circuit of theatres in East Anglia (including the Fisher Theatre in Bungay which has now been fully restored).